LuiselprraYT/LuiselprraYT.github.io_separate_files/README.md

 # LuiselprraYT.github.io_separate_files
-just the github page but only with the files instead of various folders
+Just the github page but only with the files instead of various folders.
+You can check the other repository [here!](https://github.com/LuiselprraYT/LuiselprraYT.github.io)